malinovskymax/falling-ball/readme.md

 Instead of doing this over-complicated calculations, I use a single coefficient.
-When ball hits the floor, I just multiply its speed near the floor by that coefficient, and use the resulting value as the initial velocity of the ball bouncing.
+When ball hits the floor, I just multiply its speed near the floor by that coefficient, and use the resulting value as the initial vertical velocity of the ball.